-- Favorable investment performance. - Continued recognition of Tier 2 benefits for new hires. - ERI liabilities. - Three employers are individually rated (DuPage County; Union School District 46 and Peoria County).
+- Unfavorable investment performance. - Liability losses, mostly due to higher pay increases than expected. - Continued recognition of Tier 2 benefits for new hires. - ERI liabilities. - Three employers are individually rated (DuPage County; Union School District 46 and Peoria County).
 Although these employers will receive separate valuation reports, member counts, assets, and liabilities for these employers are also included in the totals in this valuation report.

 A full reconciliation of changes in contribution rates can be found in the Gain/Loss Analysis report.
-Based upon this year's valuation results, IMRF is 98.6% funded and the average/total employer rate is 7.00% of payroll.
+Based upon this year's valuation results, IMRF is 98.2% funded and the average/total employer rate is 7.15% of payroll.

-This report reflects the impact of COVID-19 experience through December 31, 2021.
+This report reflects the impact of COVID-19 experience through December 31, 2022.
 It does not reflect the ongoing impact of COVID-19, which is likely to influence demographic and economic experience, at least in the short term.
 We will continue to monitor these developments and their impact on the Retirement Fund.
 Actual future experience will be reflected in each subsequent annual valuation, as experience emerges.